 repeating my mistake.

 MC-influenced nations are nominally members of the Cofederation, but have to

 tread lightly with powerful neighbors.
-The flag of the Moslem Confederation
+The flag of the Muslim Confederation

 is not a fixed banner, but always involves Islamic elements, such as the